vitejs/docs-ko/guide/troubleshooting.md

   $ sudo sysctl fs.inotify.max_user_watches=524288
   ```

+If the above steps don't work, you can try adding `DefaultLimitNOFILE=65536` as an un-commented config to the following files:

+- /etc/systemd/system.conf
+- /etc/systemd/user.conf

+Note that these settings persist but a **restart is required**.

 ### 431 Request Header Fields Too Large {#431-request-header-fields-too-large}

 When the server / WebSocket server receives a large HTTP header, the request will be dropped and the following warning will be shown.